pallab-js/api_tester/README.md

 # API Tester

-A simple CLI tool for testing APIs, built with Python.
+A powerful CLI tool for testing APIs, built with Python.

 ## Features